Luisjimherz/SantanderBeduDS/README.md

 # SantanderBeduDS

- Repositorio del path data science del programa BEDU-Santander 3 camino para impulsar tu carrera edición 2020
+Repository of evidence for the data science path from "BEDU-Santander 3 camino para impulsar tu carrera" program (2020).